Computing and Systems Development HND/C

 - Web Server Scripting

 You will have the opportunity to take part in an overseas residential visit.
-Previous destinations for IT and Computing higher education students have included CERN and other sites in Geneva, Switzerland and various sites in Berlin, Germany.
+Previous destinations have included CERN and other sites in Switzerland and various sites in Germany.
+Costs for trips are additional to course fees.
 There will also be opportunities to gain relevant IT related work experience.

 - Dylan Whittingham MSc, BA (Hons), PGCE